shayanfp/shayanweb-admin-fontchanger/readme.txt

 Tags: fonts, admin, wp-admin
 Requires at least: 5.2
 Tested up to: 6.5
-Stable tag: 1.7.2
+Stable tag: 1.8
 Requires PHP: 5.6
 Donate link: https://ShayanWeb.com/
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The easiest way to change your WordPress admin font for Farsi websites is using this lightweight plugin!
+The easiest way to change the WordPress admin font for Farsi websites is by using this lightweight plugin!

 == Description ==

-By using this plugin, you can change your WordPress admin font to Shabnam, Vazirmatn, or Sahel fonts which are some amazing fonts for the Persian (Farsi) language.
+By using this plugin, you can change your WordPress admin font to Shabnam, Vazirmatn, or Sahel fonts, which are some amazing fonts for the Persian (Farsi) language.
 You can also use this plugin on Arabic, Pashto, Kurdish, and Urdu websites.
 The mentioned fonts also support English as well, so you will not have any problems.

+In addition to the mentioned default fonts, you can also upload your own custom fonts!
+We've developed this feature in response to the requests of many of our users, so now you can easily use your favorite font on your WordPress Admin Dashboard or even on the front end of your website.

-You have to just install this plugin on your website and that's it!
-You can experience your new WordPress admin panel with a new great font!
+You just have to install this plugin on your website, and that's it!
+You can experience your new WordPress admin panel with a great new font!

-And you can also change Elementor Editor font to have a great experience while designing your website!!
+You can also change the Elementor Editor font to have a great experience while designing your website!

-This plugin also provides a lightweight options panel, so you can use it to choose between Shabnam, Vazir, or Sahel fonts and do some other settings for the plugin.
+This plugin also provides a lightweight options panel, so you can use it to choose between Shabnam, Vazir, or Sahel fonts and adjust other settings for the plugin.

-Learn more about changing WordPress admin font in ShayanWeb.com website:
+Learn more about changing the WordPress admin font on ShayanWeb.com website:
 [تغییر فونت پیشخوان وردپرس](https://shayanweb.com/blog/change-wp-admin-font/)

-Checkout ShayanWeb articles about WordPress to have a great website! : [https://ShayanWeb.com/](https://ShayanWeb.com/)
+Check out ShayanWeb articles about WordPress for having an amazing online business: [https://ShayanWeb.com/](https://ShayanWeb.com/)

 == Frequently Asked Questions ==

-= Where are the options of this plugin? =
+= Where are the options for this plugin? =

-After that you installed this plugin, your wp-admin font will immidiately change!
-We've also added an options panel for this plugin, so you can choose between fonts, disable some features and more...
+After you install this plugin, your wp-admin font will immediately change!
+We've also added an options panel for this plugin, so you can choose between fonts, disable some features, and more.
 You can find this options panel at "Settings > ShayanWeb FontChanger".

 = How does this plugin work? =